 You can secure these Euros for use in the future with a currency forward.

-Will the pound get stronger against the Euro in the first half of 2025?
+Will the pound get stronger against the Euro in the second half of 2025?

 Where is the best place for buying large amounts of Euros from Pounds